Fashion: Exploring Critical Issues

 Coco Chanel observed that fashion is ‘not something that exists in dresses only,’ and ‘has to do with ideas, the way we live, what is happening.’
 Scholars, designers, artists, bloggers, and ordinary individuals who are putting a ‘look’ together, agree.
 For them, fashion is an evolving creative historical, political, economic, and social process that reflects contemporary preoccupations.
 Fashion is a statement, a stylised form of expression, which displays and begins to define a person, a place, a class, a time, a religion, a culture, subcultures, and even a nation.
 Georg Simmel described fashion as a system of sense and social stratification, based on group definitions and the differences of what we wear.
 This inter-disciplinary and trans-disciplinary conference seeks to explore the historical, social, economic, political, psychological and artistic phenomenon of fashion, a powerful component of contemporary local and global culture.
 While some aspects of fashion can be exclusive, fashion is inclusive and lies at the very heart of persons, their sense of identity and the communities in which they live.
 Individuals emerge as icons of beauty and style, cities are identified as centres of fashion, and the business of fashion is a billions of dollar per annum global industry, employing millions of people.
 The project will assess the history and meanings of fashion; evaluate its expressions in politics, business, pop culture, the arts, consumer culture, and social media; determine its effect on gender, sexuality, class, race, age, nation and other sources of identity; and explore future directions and trends.

-Building on the foundations of previous meetings, publications and collaborations, the conference will be structured around 5 main areas of focus that will appeal to a wide range of fashion-oriented participants from all countries, formations, and trades, with the goal of building global pathways, dialogue, and understanding across disciplines and practices.
+Building on the foundations of previous meetings, publications and collaborations, the conference will be structured around five main areas of focus that will appeal to a wide range of fashion-oriented participants from all countries, formations, and trades, with the goal of building global pathways, dialogue, and understanding across disciplines and practices.
 Academics, theoreticians, designers, artists, and skilled professionals will have the opportunity to enjoy specific as well as whole group sessions, designed to provide them with opportunities for long term engagement beyond their initial participation.
 Papers, presentations, demonstrations, and workshops are invited on the following themes:

 1. Understanding Fashion: